Fred Schwengel Memorial Bridge: Temporary closures

 In 2008, the bridge was closed for two months after inspectors found cracks in the steel under the bridge deck.
 On May 12, 2009, the eastbound lane of the bridge closed after a crack was found in the top flange of the beam.
 As a result, inspectors visited the bridge and determined on how to repair the beam.
 The bridge reopened in August 2009.
 On April 10, 2015, the westbound lanes of the bridge closed for repairs on the joints and reopened on April 14, 2015.

 Replacement

-Starting in 2020, the Illinois Department of Transportation will begin a study, which is expected to cost $20,000, to replace the span.
+In 2020, the Illinois Department of Transportation began a study, which is expected to cost $20,000, to replace the bridge.
 The plan from 2020 to 2025 is to spend $304.5 million on the bridge.
-By 2025, Illinois is expected to spend $23 billion on concrete, as well as fixing and expanding 4,200 mi of roadways and 9 million square feet (836,000 square meters) of bridge decks.
+By 2025, Illinois is expected to spend $23 billion on concrete, as well as fixing and expanding 4,200 mi of roadways and 9 million square feet (836,000 m²) of bridge decks.
 The Illinois department will be the lead agency on the project with the state of Iowa sharing in the costs.

+It was announced in late October 2024, that the new bridge will include two spans in place of the original single span.
+A separate multi-use pathway for bicyclists and pedestrians will be included as well as upgrades to the interchanges at both ends of the bridge.
+Construction is expected to begin in 2028 and last four years.